Antari-yan/Introduction-Container/README.md

 > and is listed as option in the [Compose Reference](https://docs.docker.com/reference/compose-file/services/#long-syntax-6),
 > but so far is barely explained and poorly documented.

+> [!NOTE]
+> `NFS` only supports authentication from versions `4` onwards.
+> For older versions IP whitelisting and firewall rules are the only option.

 #### Docker Swarm Networking
 In Swarm mode networks are usualy of the `overlay` type making them availavble on all nodes.